Todd Stephenson

-Todd Michael Stephenson is a New Zealand lawyer and politician, representing ACT New Zealand as a Member of Parliament since the 2023 New Zealand general election.
-He has worked mainly in the pharmaceutical industry.
+Todd Michael Stephenson is a New Zealand lawyer and politician.
+He was elected to the New Zealand House of Representatives as a list MP for ACT New Zealand at the 2023 New Zealand general election.

+His prior career was in the pharmaceutical industry.

 Early life

 Stephenson was born in Lumsden and educated in Invercargill, attending James Hargest College and later gaining a law degree from the University of Otago.
 He worked in the pharmaceutical industry for the 17 years, including for the company Vertex Pharmaceuticals, which makes cystic fibrosis drug Trikafta.

 Political career

 Stephenson has been a member of ACT for nearly 30 years, since its formation, and formerly worked for ACT's former president Catherine Isaac.
 He was attracted to the party by its focus on "private enterprise and individual freedom".
 He campaigned for the party four times between 1996 and 2005, and was employed by the party from 1997 to 2000.
 He has been elected to the ACT party board twice.